 The cost is $30 for the first jar, which gives you enough tabs to brush twice daily for four months!

-FINAL THOUGHTS: I actually really liked te toothpaste bites.
+I actually really like the toothpaste bites.
 They were easy, took up little room, and did provide a gentle scrub cleaning of my teeth to make them brighter.
-If it weren’t for my need for fluoride, I’d definitely be using these.
+Now that I’ve used the NOBS above, however, I realize that I did wish they were a little bigger.

 As an aside, I do have some leftover, and plan to take them on international flights as they take up little room and will give me clean teeth.